-The Royal Astronomical Society of New Zealand RASNZ variable star section was founded in 1927 by the late Dr. Frank Bateson, OBE, (1909-2007) and became the recognized center for Southern Hemisphere variable star research.
-Armed with a beginner’s book on “The Observations of Variable Stars” from the Royal Astronomical Society of New Zealand, I made my first variable star observation on L Carinae in May 1993.
-L Car is a naked eye Cepheid variable with a period of 35.5 days and a magnitude range of 3.3 – 4.1.
-I kept up observations on this star for over 2 years.
-It didn’t matter where you were you could always sneak out from a boring situation, get dark adapted and grab an estimate on L Car.
-My visual light curve from these observations is shown here.
+The Royal Astronomical Society of New Zealand RASNZ variable star section was founded in 1927 by the late Dr Frank Bateson, OBE, (1909-2007) and became the recognized centre for Southern Hemisphere variable star research.
+Armed with a beginner’s book on “The Observations of Variable Stars” from the Royal Astronomical Society of New Zealand, I made my first variable star observation on the Mira star R Cen in May 1993.

 A few weeks later I received an email from Frank Bateson, ‘You may receive e-mail messages resulting from your alert messages requesting additional data.
 If you do I suggest you tell the enquirer to contact me so they can obtain our complete record.
 I have already received such requests from those who know you are one of our observers but others may not know of this connection.’

 Two months later another email from Frank, ‘I returned at the end of last week from the meeting in Switzerland.
 You will be pleased to know that your alert notices are being well-regarded worldwide.
 Keep up the good work.’
 So I was quite happy to keep sending every outburst detection to VSNET.

 I was now averaging over 1400 observations a month and detecting between 30 – 50 dwarf novae outbursts each month.
 In 1999 I recorded over 17,500 observations.